-4.1 2.6 How Would the New Loading Dock Impact the Local Transportation Network?
-4-144 4.1 2.7 What Measures Would be Taken to Minimize Impacts to the Transportation Network?
-4-146 4.13 Visitor Use and Experience 4-149 4.1 3.1 How do Visitors Access the South Mall Campus Museums and Gardens?
-4-149 4.1 3.2 What are the Visitor Demographics and Characteristics of Visitors to the South Mall Campus?
-4-15 4.1 3.3 What Resources and Programs are Available to Visitors at the South Mall Campus?
-4-15!
-4.1 3.4 How Would the South Mall Campus Master Plan Impact Visitor Use and Experience at the South Mall - 4.1 3.5 What Measures Would Be Taken to Minimize Adverse Impacts to Visitation and Experience at the Sou Campus During Implementation of the Master Plan?
-4.14 Human Health and Safety 4-165 4.1 4.1 Are There Any Hazardous Materials at the South Mall Campus?
-4-165 4.1 4.2 What Security Measures Are Provided at the South Mall Campus?
-4-166 4.1 4.3 What are the Potential Impacts to Human Health and Safety from the Proposed Action?
-4-167 4.15 Utilities 4-17 4.1 5.1 Who Provides Utility Service to the South Mall Campus?
-4-17 4.1 5.2 How Would Utilities Be Impacted by the South Mall Campus Master Plan?
-4-173 4.1 5.3 What Conservation Measures Would Be Incorporated Into the Development at the South Mall Campus s?
-4-179 4.1 5.4 How Would Operation of the South Mall Campus Increase Energy Efficiency?
-4-179 4.16 Waste Management 4-179 4.1 6.1 How Is Waste Managed on the South Mall Campus?
-4-179 4.1 6.2 How Would the South Mall Campus Master Plan Affect Waste Management?
-4-18 4.1 6.3 What Measures Would Be Implemented to Reduce Waste Generated at the South Mall Campus?
-4-183
+4.12.6 How Would the New Loading Dock Impact the Local Transportation Network? .
+4-143 4.12.7 What Measures Would be Taken to Minimize Impacts to the Transportation Network? .
+4-145 4.1 3 Visitor Use and Experience .
+4-148 4.13.1 How do Visitors Access the South Mall Campus Museums and Gardens? .
+4-148 4.13.2 What are the Visitor Demographics and Characteristics of Visitors to the South Mall Campus? .
+4-150 4.13.3 What Resources and Programs are Available to Visitors at the South Mall Campus? .
+4-154 4.13.4 How Would the South Mall Campus Master Plan Impact Visitor Use and Experience at the South Mall Cam - 4.13.5 What Measures Would Be Taken to Minimize Adverse Impacts to Visitation and Experience at the South M Campus During Implementation of the Master Plan?
+4.1 4 Human Health and Safety .
+4-164 4.14.1 Are There Any Hazardous Materials at the South Mall Campus? .
+4-164 4.14.2 What Security Measures Are Provided at the South Mall Campus? .
+4-165 4.14.3 What are the Potential Impacts to Human Health and Safety from the Proposed Action? .
+4-166 4.1 5 Utilities .
+4-170 4.15.1 Who Provides Utility Service to the South Mall Campus? .
+4-170 4.15.2 How Would Utilities Be Impacted by the South Mall Campus Master Plan? .
+4-172 4.15.3 What Conservation Measures Would Be Incorporated Into the Development at the South Mall Campus? .
+4-178 4.15.4 How Would Operation of the South Mall Campus Increase Energy Efficiency? .
+4-178 4.1 6 Waste Management .
+4-178 4.16.1 How Is Waste Managed on the South Mall Campus? .
+4-178 4.16.2 How Would the South Mall Campus Master Plan Affect Waste Management? .
+4-180 4.16.3 What Measures Would Be Implemented to Reduce Waste Generated at the South Mall Campus?
+4-182

-4.17 Cumulative Effects 4-184 4.17 7.1 What Are Cumulative Effects and Why Are They Discussed?
-4-184 4.17 7.2 What Past, Present, and Future Projects Could Add To or Interact With the Impacts of the South Mall Campus Master Plan?
-4-184 4.17 7.3 What Are the Cumulative Effects For Each Impact Topic?
-4-187 4.18 Are There Any Irreversible and Irretrievable Commitments of Resources Associated with the Master P lan?
+4.17.1 What Are Cumulative Effects and Why Are They Discussed?

+South Mall Campus Master Plan?

+4.17.3 What Are the Cumulative Effects For Each Impact Topic?

+Are There Any Irreversible and Irretrievable Commitments of Resources Associated with the Master Plan?
 4-196 4.19 Are There Any Adverse Environmental Effects Which Cannot be Avoided As a Result of the Proposed Project?

+Are There Any Adverse Environmental Effects Which Cannot be Avoided As a Result of the Proposed Project?

+Project?

-4-197 What Relationships Exist Between the Local Short-Term Uses of the Master Plan and Maintenance and I Enhancement of Long-Term Productivity?
-4-198 СНАРТІ ER 5 REFERENCES 5-1 CHAIH EN 3 NEI ENEIVEES 5 1 CHAPTI ER 6 LIST OF PREPARERS 6-1 CHAPTI ER 7 DISTRIBUTION LIST 7-1 LIST OF F FIGURES Figure 1-1.
-Map of the South Mall Campus and Surrounding Building 1-5 Figure 1-2.
-South Mall Campus Study Boundary Map 1-6 Figure : 3-1.
-No-Action Alternative 3-5 Figure : 3-2.
-Actions Occurring Below Grade - No-Action Alternative 3-6
+4.20 What Relationships Exist Between the Local Short-Term Uses of the Master Plan and Maintenance and Enhancement of Long-Term Productivity?

+Enhancement of Long-Term Productivity?
+4-19 CHAPTER 5 REFERENCES 5-

+CHAPTED 6 LIST OF DDEDADEDS

+CHAFTER 0 LIST OF FREFARERS

+CHAPTER 7 DISTRIBUTION LIST

+CHAPTER 8 RESPONSES TO COMMENTS ON THE DRAFT EIS

+District of Columbia Agencies

+Organizations 8-24

+Private Citizens 8-4